Bikossor/predate/packages/predate-website/docs/api/createTime.md

 # `createTime`

-Creates a new `Time` from the given parameters.
+Creates a new `PreTime` from the given parameters.

 ```ts
 function createTime(time: {